rilozos/ZodiacBigThree/overview.md

 - Showcase images of zodiac-inspired necklaces and related products.
 - Organize products by zodiac sign for easy browsing.

-### 5. Product Details:
+### 5. Zodiac Personality Profile Details:

-- Provide detailed information about each product, including materials, sizes, and customization options.
+- Provide detailed information about the meaning behind the user's astrological chart.

-### 6. Customization Tool:

-- Allow users to select a zodiac product and customize it with their calculated big three signs.
-- Provide a visual representation of the customized product.

-### 7. User Profiles:
+### 6. User Profiles:

 - Users can view and edit their account details and saved customizations.

-### 8. Responsive Design:
+### 7. Responsive Design:

 - Ensure the web app is mobile-friendly for a seamless user experience on various devices.